ovis-hpc/ldms/ldms/man/ldms_msg.rst

      sleep(10); /* sleep 10 sec */

-     /* Request an unsubscription to "s0" channel.
+     /* Request an unsubscription to "s0" tag.
 Note that the `match` must
       * match the subscription request.
 The `success_cb` is called to report the success/failed result of the unsubscription request. */ rc = ldms_msg_remote_unsubscribe(x, "s0", 0, success_cb, NULL);
      if (rc)
          return rc;

-     /* Request an unsubscription to "app.*" channels.
+     /* Request an unsubscription to "app.*" tags.
 Note that the `match`
       * must match the subscription request.
 The `success_cb` is called to
       * report the success/failed result of the unsubscription request. */ rc = ldms_msg_remote_unsubscribe(x, "app.*", 1, success_cb, NULL);